 There were 1,767 Swiss citizens living in Costa Rica at the end of 2017.

 History of bilateral relations

-Switzerland recognised the Republic of Costa Rica immediately following its independence.
-In 1912, the Federal Council appointed an honorary consul.
-In 1957 the two countries established diplomatic relations and Switzerland upgraded its representation to the level of consulate general.
-In 1967, Switzerland opened an embassy in San José.
+An honorary consul was appointed by the Federal Council in 1912, and in 1957 the two countries initiated diplomatic relations, at which point Switzerland upgraded its representation to a consulate general.
+An embassy was opened in San José 10 years later.
 Costa Rica has maintained an embassy in Bern since 1981.